acdees/acdees/README.md

 ![image](https://github.com/acdees/acdees/assets/158079550/37196b51-5427-4e7b-9bbc-4326b18f7264)

-Finallly i gained access by using the command ssh bandit0@bandit.labs.overthewire.org -p 2220
+Finallly I gained access by using the command ssh bandit0@bandit.labs.overthewire.org -p 2220

 It then prompted for a password which was Bandit0